Long Story Short: Disentangling Compositionality and Long-Caption Understanding in Contrastive VLMs: Limits of the Bidirectional Relationship

 \section{Limits of the Bidirectional Relationship}

-This section presents further analysis of the results discussed above, in particular of the cases where the bidirectional relationship between compositionality and long-caption understanding appears to break down.
-It also inspects how successful compositionality and long-caption understanding interact with other VLM capabilities.
+This section presents further analysis of the results discussed above, focusing on cases where the bidirectional relationship between compositionality and long-caption understanding does not hold uniformly.
+While these capabilities can reinforce each other, we observe substantial variation across models driven by data quality, training dynamics, and architectural constraints.
+We analyze these failure modes and examine how gains in compositional and long-caption understanding interact with other core vision-language capabilities.